 When the colonies were first founded, the celebration of Halloween was limited to the South, since the New England area was very religious and strict.
 In its early days in America, the holiday was mainly used to tell fortunes and ghost stories.
 It reached more areas when immigrants from countries such as Ireland, that celebrated the holiday from its beginning, continued to practice the festivities here.

 Halloween parties, however, didn’t become a holiday standard until around the 1920s and 1930s.
 The party games, however, such as bobbing for apples, are old traditions associated with Halloween.
 Originally, it was believed that the first person to pick an apple during the game would be the first one to marry.
-A lot of earlier traditions associated with Halloween dealt with fortune-telling for young women about future spouses.
+A lot of earlier traditions associated with the origins of Halloween dealt with fortune-telling for young women about future spouses.
 For instance, one dealt with standing in a mirror with a candle.
 If you looked over your shoulder, you were supposed to see the face of the person you would marry.
 The holiday was eventually targeted towards younger children when there was a baby boom after WWII.
 Doing this also limited the vandalism issues that would occur on the holiday.

 The idea of mischief on Halloween is not something new.
 The idea of pranking someone is referenced by saying, “trick-or-treat”, meaning that a house or family will be victim to pranks if a treat isn’t given.
 Today, it’s more of a saying than an actual meaning.